 - In a separate pan, mix the flour and the rest of the butter to make a paste.

-- Add a little of the milk to the paste and mix until combined.
+- Add a little of the milk to the paste and mix with a whisk until combined.

-- Slowly add the rest of the milk until it becomes thick and without lumps.
+- Slowly add the rest of the milk and whisk until it becomes thick and without lumps.